pcshen0828/roomies/README.md

 ![roomies](./src/images/readme.png "This is a cover image.")

 > **Roomies is an online co-rent platform with social networking**.
-Designed for renters and landlords to easily find apartments and roommates!\
+Designed for landlords to manage their apartment properties and for renters to easily find apartments and roommates!\
 > [View Website >>](https://roomies-f03cd.web.app/)

 ## Main Features